-There are many large sites running Perforce on Windows without incident.
-There are also sites in which Perforce service or server installation appears to be unstable; the server dies mysteriously, the service can't be started, and in extreme cases the system crashes.
+Many large sites run Perforce servers on Windows without incident.
+There are also sites in which a Perforce service or server installation appears to be unstable; the server dies mysteriously, the service can't be started, and in extreme cases, the system crashes.
 In most of these cases, this is an indication of recent changes to the machine or a corrupted operating system.

-While not all Perforce failures are caused by OS-level problems, a number of symptoms may indicate the OS is at fault.
+Though not all Perforce failures are caused by OS-level problems, a number of symptoms can indicate the OS is at fault.
 Examples include: the system crashing, the Perforce server exiting without any error in its log and without Windows indicating that the server crashed, or the Perforce service not starting properly.